 FAQ's- Beach Photography Sessions

-For portrait sessions, I like to start off by with the "normal" formal, posed portraits out of the way.
-It helps everyone to get warmed up and relaxed, it's easier to keep young children's attention, and it insures we've got the "safe" shots before you get wet or sandy.
+For portrait sessions, I like to start off with the "normal" formal, posed portraits as it let's everyone get warmed up and relaxed.
+It's also easier to keep young children's attention at the start, and it insures we've got the "safe" shots before you get wet or sandy.
 Once all the safe shots are done, then we get to play with more creative and fun ideas.

 We'll start off in one spot, do all the family variations you've got - or different poses with couples - before moving on to another spot.
-Variety is always my goal - mixing it up with both environmental portraits (posed shots) and candid, natural images, as well as variety in wide, normal, close, horizontal and vertical shots.
+Variety is always my goal - mixing it up with both environmental portraits (wide and posed shots) and candid, natural images, as well as variety in wide, normal, close, horizontal and vertical shots.

 What to Bring

 Not much - meaning, as little as possible, especially for beach photo sessions.
 During your session we will move quickly from spot to spot and need to be as mobile as possible.
 Sometimes you'll be standing ankle deep in water, sometimes you'll need to scramble up on a rock wall for that cool sunset shot.
 All you really need is sunglasses and sandals/flops.
 Try to leave purses in your hotel (not your car) and if you need to bring a bag, please just bring one bag only.
 Have a change of clothes in your vehicle in case you get wet during your session.

 What to Wear